0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 Working software is the way to judge performance.

 Not beautiful documentation.

 Or designs.

 Or prototypes

 Working software.

-Though there is plenty of value in the others, we value working software highest.
+Though there is plenty of value in the others, we value working software the highest.

 Anything that gets in the way of working software, by our user's definition of working, is a distraction.